andrebertoncini/precip_uncertainty/README.md

-# precip_uncertainty
+# Precipitation Spatiotemporal and Elevational Uncertainty

-A code to analyse daily precipitation gauge network spatial uncertainty in mountain environments.
+A code to generate precipitation kriging interpolated fields and spatiotemporal and elevational uncertainty from daily precipitation data and metadata (lat, long, elev).
+This code is intended to improve precipitation gauge network uncertainty estimation in mountain regions.
+The attached files "Precipitation_Undercatch_Corrected_202300811.csv" and "Precipitation_Gauge_Metadata.csv" can be used in conjunction with a DEM to generate the interpolated fields and uncertainty estimation for a large section of the Canadian Rockies between 1991 and 2020.